Vitaliy-Dob/leet-code/README.md

 # 581. Shortest Unsorted Continuous Subarray
 Given an integer array, you need to find one continuous subarray that if you only sort this subarray in ascending order, then the whole array will be sorted in ascending order, too.
 You need to find the shortest such subarray and output its length.
+# 739. Daily Temperatures
+Given a list of daily temperatures T, return a list such that, for each day in the input, tells you how many days you would have to wait until a warmer temperature.
+If there is no future day for which this is possible, put 0 instead.
+For example, given the list of temperatures T = [73, 74, 75, 71, 69, 72, 76, 73], your output should be [1, 1, 4, 2, 1, 1, 0, 0].